 BLOCK: Have you been hearing opposition to this decision, from members of the congregation - or people outside the congregation?

 HALL: We've gotten a few cranky and negative emails, none of them from people within our life.
 There's a really strong consensus, both within the Episcopal Church nationally, within the Diocese of Washington - and within the National Cathedral, as a faith community - that this is the right step.

 BLOCK: Well, Rev. Hall, thanks so much for talking with us.

 HALL: Oh, you're very welcome.
 It's been a pleasure.

-CORNISH: That's Reverend Gary Hall.
-He's dean of the Washington National Cathedral talking about his decision to host same-sex weddings there.
+BLOCK: That's Rev. Gary Hall.
+He's dean of the Washington National Cathedral; talking about his decision to host same-sex weddings there.

 AUDIE CORNISH: You're listening to ALL THINGS CONSIDERED, from NPR News.
 Transcript provided by NPR, Copyright NPR.